 Then, in 2006, my oldest son was born, and he had chronic health issues that doctors couldn’t figure out.
 It was heartbreaking, frustrating, and scary.
 Who knew that my maternal instinct would kick in?
 Certainly, not me!
 Or anyone who knew me, including my husband!
 It eventually became clear that one of us needed to focus on our son.
-From the trajectory of my career and the fact that I was the primary breadwinner, it would have made the most financial sense for my husband to be the caregiver.
+Financially, it made the most sense for my husband to be the caregiver.
+I was the primary breadwinner and had a very bright career trajectory.
 But that was NOT an option for me.
 My analytical, rational brain was being overruled… what???
 Again, a total shocker to my younger, money-focused, feminist self.
 Another example of how emotions drive decisions, especially when it comes to the ones we love.

-When my youngest started school, I took the opportunity to consult with a hedge fund/private equity group where investors had to be “accredited”, meaning they had to have at least $1 million in assets, not including the value of their house, or earn $300,000 or more annually.
-While it was fun to learn again, talk about investments and meet passionate entrepreneurs, I found myself in meetings with mostly white males.
+When my youngest started school, I took the opportunity to consult with a hedge fund/private equity group.
+Only “accredited” investors were allowed to invest.
+This meant having at least $1 million in investible assets or earning $300,000 or more, annually.
+It was fun to learn again, talk about investments and meet passionate entrepreneurs.
+However, I found myself in meetings with mostly white males.
+All.
+The.
+Time.
 Sometimes I’d be at events as the only woman and only person of color.
-It sparked my feminist light again.
-It felt wrong to me.
-It didn’t seem right that this high level of talent and energy were only reserved for the very wealthy, very male subset of the population.
+I felt my feminist light spark again.
+I felt like something was very wrong.
+Was this high level of talent and energy only reserved for the very wealthy, very white, and very male?

-My whole life, I have met smart, competent, and accomplished women who would rather shave off their own eyebrows than deal with their finances and investing.
+My whole life, I have met smart, competent, and accomplished women who avoid dealing with their finances and investing.
 They view the topic as super dull and/or intimidating with all the technical jargon.
-Sadly, I have also known women who were taken advantage of by unscrupulous financial advisors or who were left overwhelmed by their personal finances when they divorced or were widowed.
+Sadly, I know women who unscrupulous financial advisors took advantage of.
+And I know women overwhelmed by their personal finances when they went through a divorce or lost a spouse.
 More sparks.
 Sparks of anger, disgust, and the desire to help.

-Why couldn’t these women have a fun, accessible way to gain confidence and learn about their money?
-Why couldn’t these women have an advisor who has their backs and isn’t just after their purses?
-Why couldn’t these women have an advisor root for them, support them, empower them, not just take over as if he knows everything?
+Why couldn’t women have a fun, accessible way to gain confidence and learn about their money?
+Were there quality providers who would have these women’s backs and best interest at heart?
+What if these women had an advisor to root for them, support them, empower them?
+Would they be interested in a partnership rather than having someone mansplain about their money?
 These questions tugged at my heartstrings.
 From there, my mind started formulating what an ideal practice could look like.
 Could I create a financial advisory business that was based on service, not sales?
 I spoke to many male financial advisors about my vision.
-More than one told me I would be creating a charity, not a business, with my focus on the women and not their money.
+More than one told me I would be creating a charity, not a business.

 This is who I picture when I think of a stereotypical financial advisor sitting behind a big mahogany desk.